GuidesExpo Application ServicesAPI Reference

 Every branch contains a list of updates.
 When a build makes a call for an update, we find the channel of the build, then the branch linked to that channel.
 Once the branch is found, EAS will return the most recent compatible update on that branch.
 A build and an update are compatible when they share the same runtime version and platform.

-To inspect which updates are on a branch, we can run:
+To inspect which updates are on a branch, we can go to the Branches page and choose our branch of interest.

-The output of this command will show us a list of updates and their runtime versions and platforms.
+The Branch Detail page will show us a list of updates and their runtime versions and platforms.
 From this list, we should be able to figure out which update should apply to a given build, by matching the build's runtime version and platform to update's runtime version and platform.
 The most recent update that is compatible will be available for a build to download and execute.

 Debugging EAS Update